Tangible reduction in learning sample complexity with large classical samples and small quantum system: Classical-quantum hybrid oracle

-{\em Classical-quantum hybrid oracle.}---In classical studies, the oracle handles classical inputs and outputs.
-By contrast, (fully) quantum approaches begin by changing classical inputs into the corresponding quantum states, such as $\mathbf{x} \to \ket{\mathbf{x}}$, and the oracle performs the mapping $\sum_\mathbf{x}\ket{\mathbf{x},\alpha} \to \sum_\mathbf{x}\ket{\mathbf{x}, h^\star(\mathbf{x}) \oplus e}$, in which the quantum parallelism resulting from the superposition of the samples is utilized~\footnote{Here we should clarify that such an oracle is employed for {\em data-sampling}, which it differs from those employed, for example, in the context of so-called amplitude amplification, where the oracle {\em marks} the relative phase on a single data state among superposed ones.
+In classical studies, the oracle handles classical inputs and outputs.
+By contrast, (fully) quantum approaches begin by changing classical inputs into the corresponding quantum states, such as $\mathbf{x} \to \ket{\mathbf{x}}$, and the oracle performs the mapping

+in which the quantum parallelism resulting from the superposition of the samples is utilized~\footnote{Here we should clarify that such an oracle is employed for {\em data-sampling}, which it differs from those employed, for example, in the context of so-called amplitude amplification, where the oracle {\em marks} the relative phase on a single data state among superposed ones.
 In amplitude amplification studies, the primary objective is to reduce the number of {\em iterations} of the phase-marking oracle by using other incorporating modules~\cite{Van1998}.}.
-This mapping, namely, the oracle, enables us to enjoy the quantum computational advantage~\cite{Arunachalam17}.
-However, such a process involves considerable computational cost and can even offset the advantages gained, as described at the beginning of this Letter.
+This oracle enables us to enjoy a quantum computational advantage in a specific situation~\cite{Arunachalam17}.
+However, such a process involves considerable cost and can even offset the advantages gained, as described at the beginning of this paper.